deveshsangwan/cricketScoreApi/README.md

 1. Clone the repository: `git clone https://github.com/deveshsangwan/cricketScoreApi.git`
 2. Install dependencies: `npm install`
+3. Create a `.env` file in the root directory of the project.
+Add the MongoDB URL like so: `MONGO_URL=<your-mongodb-url>`.
+Replace `<your-mongodb-url>` with your actual MongoDB URL.
-3. Start the server: `npm run dev`
+4. Start the server: `npm run dev`

+You can also run the project with Docker:

+1. Build the Docker image: `docker build -t cricket-score-api .`
+2. Run the Docker container, passing the MongoDB URL as an environment variable: `docker run -p 3000:3000 -d -e MONGO_URL=<your-mongodb-url> cricket-score-api`

+Remember to replace `<your-mongodb-url>` with your actual MongoDB URL.

 ## Usage